carreymu/pylab/README.md

 ## Introduction
+Python laboratory.Document.
-python laboratory.Document the code used in daily work.
+code used in daily work.

 ## Installation